 Using the same Azure Policy for different resource types

 Remember, that there are a lot of different Azure resource types?
-Now, imagine that you have to define naming policies at least for a few dozens of them in your environment.
+Now, imagine that you have to define naming policies at least for a few dozen of them in your environment.
 Sounds like a ton shit of work, right?
 So, how to make it easier?

 As you might already know, Azure policy definitions support input parameters, and you can use policy functions to reference them.
 So, why not provide Azure resource type as an input parameter during policy assignment?
 There is even a corresponding ‘strongType’ metadata property – resourceTypes, to validate inputs against existing resource types in your subscription: